julianpeeters/avro-scala-macro-annotations/README.md

 3) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will automatically be updated with vars instead of vals.

-4) An annotatee may extend a trait but not a class, since SpecificRecordBase will need to occupy that position.
+4) An annotatee may extend a trait (to become a mixin after expansion) but not a class, since SpecificRecordBase will need to occupy that position.

-5) Notice that the case class cannot have a companion object.